Jaynes' Maximum Entropy Principle, Riemannian Metrics and Generalised Least Action Bound: Riemannian Geometric Concepts

 The generalised least action bound therefore emerges from the Riemannian geometry of the state space, and hence from somewhat different considerations than the principle of least action employed in mechanics \cite{Lanczos_1966}.
 We consider that the two principles are connected, but are unable to examine this topic further here.
 For further exploratory expositions, the reader is referred to the work of Crooks \cite{Crooks_2007}, Caticha \cite{Caticha_Cafaro_2007} and Wang \cite{Wang_2005, Wang_2006}.

 The above discrete sums \eqref{eq:deltaH_tot}-\eqref{eq:deltaphi_tot} can also be presented in integral form.
 Consider a system represented by $\mathfrak{H}^*$, subjected to a finite change in the multipliers $\Delta \lambda_r$ due to movement of the reference environment.
-The incremental change in entropy is, again to first order (compare \eqref{eq:H_Taylor_diff}) \cite{Salamon_B_1983, Nulton_etal_1985, Andresen_G_1994, Crooks_2007}:
+The incremental change in entropy is, again to first order (compare \eqref{eq:H_Taylor_diff} and discussion after \eqref{eq:L_equal}) \cite{Salamon_B_1983, Nulton_etal_1985, Andresen_G_1994, Crooks_2007}:

-Substituting $\Delta \lambda_r = \sum\limits_{m=1}^R g_{mr} \Delta \langle f_m \rangle$ from \eqref{eq:MaxREnt_deriv2}, and assuming a first order decay process:
+Substituting $\Delta \lambda_r = - \sum\limits_{m=1}^R g_{mr} \Delta \langle f_m \rangle$ from \eqref{eq:MaxREnt_deriv2}, and assuming a first order decay process:

 where $\epsilon_{\mathfrak{H}^*}$ is a minimum dissipation parameter (reciprocal rate constant), \eqref{eq:H_Taylor_diff_cts} yields:

 The total change in entropy $\Delta \mathfrak{H}^*_{tot} = \int\nolimits_0^{\xi_{max}} d \mathfrak{H}^*$ is then obtained as :